-Children and people under the age of 18 should be looking to keep active for 60 minutes a day.
+Children and Young People under the age of 18 should be active for 60 minutes a day.

 As with adults, this doesn’t have to be all in one go, it can be in bite size chunks throughout the day.